camdenboren/chat-script/README.md

 With the subfolders:

     ~/.chat-script/embeddings
-    ~/.chat-script/transcripts
+    ~/.chat-script/scripts

-This allows you to prepare your transcripts before installing anything, but the folder creation itself is done automatically by the first 'nix run' command in the 'Usage' section.
+This allows you to prepare your scripts before installing anything, but the folder creation itself is done automatically by the first 'nix run' command in the 'Usage' section.
 </details>

 <details>
 <summary><b>Usage</b></summary>
-Before any context can be used by the LLM, these context "scripts" must be added to ~/.chat-script/transcripts
+Before any context can be used by the LLM, these context "scripts" must be added to ~/.chat-script/scripts

 Executing the following will create this directory: